Stackout/Payment-Gateways/README.md

 ```
-To charge the user after you extended the user model.
-You can now declare anywhere to charge the customer.
+To charge the user after you've added the IsChargeable trait to the user or customer model
 ```php
 use App\User;